 Masseria CinqueSanti is part of the Campagna Amica group of farmers working together to keep the food chain in Italy as local as possible.
 We not only took the freshly-made ricotta with us, but also some freshly-made mozzarella and a few selections from Nonna Anna's special case.
 All were exceptional and made up our antipasti for our lunch with Mamma Giulia (more about cooking with Mamma Giulia next week).

-You can see cheesemaking demonstrations and taste fresh cheeses like these and more - Join me on this Food & Wine Lover's Culinary Tour in Puglia!
+Join me in Puglia!
+You can see cheesemaking demonstrations and taste fresh cheeses like these and more.
+For more details, see the page: Food Lover's Culinary Tour in Puglia!

 Join me in Puglia in 2013!
 For this food lover's culinary tour, we'll be cooking with our beautiful Italian mamme and professional chefs.
 We'll also be eating and exploring our way through the region.
 There are four tour dates available from which to choose!
 For tour details, check out this page: Culinary Tours in Puglia 2013!